pusher-community/real-time-laravel/notifications/trigger.md

 }
 ```

 Remember that you can use the Pusher Debug Console to make sure that events are reaching Pusher.
-If you don't see the events there you can always look at the Laravel logs in `storage/logs/laravel.log`.
+If you don't see the events there you can always look at the Laravel logs in `storage/logs/laravel.log` (see [server debugging](server-debugging.html)).

 ## Where next?